cunymap/qmap/README.md

     - Venus

 ## **Project Data Need:**
-All data should be in a format that can be read using MySQL CRSE_CATALOG
+All data should be in a format that can be read using MySQL<br>
-CRSE_OFFER
+CRSE_CATALOG<br>
+CRSE_OFFER<br>
-Prerequisite structure for all offered courses, seperated by college Major requirements for all included majors, seperated by college Minor requirements for all included minors, seperated by college Graduation requirements for all included colleges (including what gen eds are required, and how many credits are required) Which semesters each course is offered
+Prerequisite structure for all offered courses, seperated by college<br>
+Major requirements for all included majors, seperated by college<br>
+Minor requirements for all included minors, seperated by college<br>
+Graduation requirements for all included colleges (including what gen eds are required, and how many credits are required)<br>
+Which semesters each course is offered<br>
-How many credits each course is worth
+How many credits each course is worth<br>

 ## **Project Milestones:**
 1. **9/12** - Assignment